matheus-git/systemd-manager-tui/README.md

 ## New features and properties

-To suggest a new service info or feature, open an issue and choose the appropriate template.
+There are many possible actions and pieces of information that can be retrieved, so I’ve implemented the ones I found most relevant.
+If you’d like more to be added, feel free to open an issue with your request — or consider contributing directly!
 You can check all available methods and properties on D-Bus [here](https://www.freedesktop.org/software/systemd/man/latest/org.freedesktop.systemd1.html).

 ## Main libraries